-Finally, we note that the dynamic expansion fluctuations associated with the relativistic singularity are contracted along the axis Ox_2 of the movement of the singularity, as a function of the speed ${\bf V}$ of the singularity, as we can see on the wavelength λ of the spatial oscillations and on the range δ of the envelope of the oscillations.
+Finally, we note that the dynamic expansion fluctuations associated with the relativistic singularity are contracted along the axis Ox_2 of the movement of the singularity, as a function of the speed \mathbf{V} of the singularity, as we can see on the wavelength λ of the spatial oscillations and on the range δ of the envelope of the oscillations.
 These effects strictly correspond to the relativistic effect of contraction of the rulers of a mobile cluster of singularities described in chapter 6.

-Schrödinger's equation of gravitational perturbations of a massive singularity moving at non-relativistic speed in a variable potential

-The treatment of the previous section applies to gravitational perturbations associated with a massive singularity which moves at relativistic speeds and which is not subject to a sufficiently strong potential to influence strongly its trajectory.
-But for a microscopic singularity (a loop of disclination or dislocation for example) in a non-relativistic regime $|\mathbf{V}| << c_t$, and subject to a potential $V(\vec{r},t)$ large enough to influence strongly its trajectory, one can wonder what becomes its wave equation.
-To do this, let's rewrite the relativistic wave equation obtained in figure 11.1 by removing the very small terms in \mathbf{V}/c_t .
+Schrödinger's equation of gravitational perturbations of a massive singularity moving at non-relativistic speed in a variable potential disclination or dislocation for example) in a non-relativistic regime $|\mathbf{V}| << c_t$, and subject to a potential $V(\vec{r},t)$ large enough to influence strongly its trajectory, one can wonder what becomes its wave equation.
+To do this, let's rewrite the relativistic wave equation obtained in figure 11.1 by removing the very small terms in \mathbf{V} / c_t .
 This is the first step shown in figure 11.3.